kream0/desk-top/README.md

 - Canvas interface for placing and manipulating content boxes
 - Support for text, images, video, audio, and drawings
+- Audio boxes with inline play/pause controls triggered by spacebar or double-click
+- Polished toolbar with hover feedback and a persistent status bar that surfaces contextual hints
 - Move, resize, and delete content boxes
 - Drawing tools: rectangle and circle
 - Paste text from clipboard